qfpl/blog/projects/infra.md

 ---
-title: The Functional Infrastructure Project
+title: The FPL infrastructure work
 id: infra
 ---

-This is the main page for the Functional Infrastructure Project.
+This is the main page for all things related to how we at FPL are setting up our infrastructure.